cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - HashToScalar(x): Deterministically maps
   an array of bytes `x` to an element in GF(p).
 This function is optionally parameterized by a DST; see {{ciphersuites}}.
-Security properties of this function are described in Section 10.5 of {{!I-D.irtf-cfrg-hash-to-curve}}.
+Security properties of this function are described in {{!I-D.irtf-cfrg-hash-to-curve, Section 10.5}}.
 - RandomScalar(): Chooses at random a non-zero element in GF(p).
 - ScalarInverse(s): Returns the inverse of input `Scalar` `s` on `GF(p)`.
 - SerializeElement(A): Maps an `Element` `A`